Starwort/NEA/docs/all.md

   - An unsigned 8-bit integer, which stores the position of the beginning of the stack of `Card`s which may be moved together within this `Column`
   - A boolean containing whether or not this `Column` contains a Cheated `Card`
 - `Board`, which is a structure representing the entire board, containing 6 `Column` pointers
+  - This is the core structure for the project, and there is only ever one, which is global to the main file.
+It is loaded by parsing a string provided by the user, which takes a specific format (described in more detail in the previous breakdown) and is checked thoroughly in order to avoid segmentation faults.
 - `Move`, which is a structure representing a single move, containing:
   - An unsigned 8-bit integer representing the column the card is moving from (as an index)
   - An unsigned 8-bit integer representing the row the card is moving from (as an index)